 “Oh, it’s sad, believe me, Missy, when you’re born to be a sissy without the vim and voive…” -Bert Lahr as the Cowardly Lion in The Wizard of Oz (1939)

-Growing up as a gay woman, though gender and sexuality are fluid, there was not a well spring of characters in film or television that I could grab onto as a buoy for my burgeoning self awareness – I was ‘different than the others.’
+Growing up as a gay woman, though gender and sexuality are fluid, there was not a well spring of characters in film or television that I could grab onto as a buoy for my burgeoning self-awareness – I was ‘different than the others.’
 Though there are the obvious icons who became heroes and heroines to many of us because of their peerless image.
 And while films could not overtly represent ‘queerness’ directly, they could posit mixed messages and a whole generation of us could understand the subtext, unsheltered from an array of homophobic language.

 We still had Barbara Stanwyck, Bette Davis, Joan Crawford, Marlene Dietrich, and Greta Garbo, who gave us immortal androgyny– there was no one who could shatter the silence, and ceremoniously ring the bells out in the open.
 There were no ‘obvious’ gay role models.
 We had to create that worship ourselves through iconography and a variety of sublime, convention-smashing signals.
 For those of us who knew how to look in the dark corners, right under your nose, corners, or should I say coded corners.

 There’s one thing I want to be very clear about.
 I am not asserting that the actors themselves were gay in their personal lives, but that what was coded was merely the particular characters they played in the film.
 Or that the narrative might seemingly be ‘queer’.
 Which I will go on to explain.
-Particular actors or directors private lives are not up for conversation, unless they were clearly open about themselves and their influences on their artistic work.
+Particular actors or directors’ private lives are not up for conversation unless they were clearly open about themselves and their influences on their artistic work.

 For instance, I am not saying that I suspect Doris Day is a lesbian, just that the character of Calamity Jane is throwing out messages for those of us ‘in the life,’ to feel a special affinity.
 Using comforting symbology gives us a place in the universe, especially when the story is presented by the stars we most admire.
-Not all coded gay characters are portrayed by gay actors, and not all coded comedy, jokes or situations denotes that the character themselves are gay, just that the humor is cannily made to be queer in the moment.
+Not all coded gay characters are portrayed by gay actors, and not all coded comedy, jokes, or situations denotes that the character themselves are gay, just that the humor is cannily made to be queer at the moment.
 It can be an off-the-center remark that speeds by almost unnoticed except for the sake of the hurried laugh or two.
 Sometimes it’s all subjective and at times it’s pretty obvious which way the deliberate wind blows.

 (Stacey) categorizes her range of material into several kinds of identification broadly dividing them into two categories.
 “Cinematic identifcatory fantasies” —devotion, worship transcendence, inspiration are proper to the act of spectatorship and appear to be based primarily on difference from the star ideal and “extra-cinematic identifactory practices” —imitation and consumption —attempt to close the gap between subject and star even as they take place outside cinema.